dannypv05261/x728-ups-auto-shutdown/README.md

 This project can provide these features:
 - Listen to the change of power supply event (Power supply lost or Power supply recovered)
 - Detect power supply failure also when the PI starts
-- Keep checking the power left every 60 seconds (configurable) ONLY when power supply lost and shutdown eventually when the batteries have 10% power left (configurable).
+- Enable power left checking loop ONLY when power supply lost and shutdown eventually when the batteries have 10% power left (configurable).
-- Stop power left checking loop gracefully after the power supply recovers
+- Disable power left checking loop gracefully after the power supply recovers to save processing power
-- Put the log to /var/log/syslog
+- Put the log to /var/log/syslog for UPS status change tracing

 ## Setup
 1. Install Python3, enable RTC and ic2 accoeding to [official guidelines](https://github.com/geekworm-com/x728/blob/master/x728.sh)